August 17, 2017How to Combat Road Rage

-We've all experienced road rage at one point or another.
-Whether you're yelling at the person in front of you going 20mph in a 35 mph zone, or whether you're honking at the car in front of who's taking too long to make that left turn.
-Road rage affects us all, but definitely not in a positive way.
-This is why it's important to understand what causes road rage and how we're able to avoid it.
+We’ve all experienced road rage at one point or another – whether you’re yelling at the person in front of you going 20mph in a 35 mph zone, or honking at the car taking too long to make that left turn, there is always some reason.

-We have to understand that road rage is not only dangerous to ourselves, but others as well.
-When we act on our road rage we are endangering the lives of many people and finding ways to control that rage will help save lives! #staycalm
+We have to understand that anger is not only dangerous to ourselves but others as well.
+When we act without a clear head, we are endangering many people’s lives, and finding ways to control that rage will help save lives.
+Stay calm.